yegor256/blog/_drafts/docker-in-rultor.md

 ---

-Docker is a command line tool that can run a shell command in virtual Linux with an isolated file system.
-Every time we test our Java projects, we want them to be built in their own Docker containers, for example:
+Docker is a command line tool that can run a shell command in virtual Linux inside an isolated file system.
+Every time we build our Java projects, we want them to run in their own Docker containers, for example:

 {% highlight bash %}